Yusei Kikuchi can’t find the plate, but Astros find his pitches in 11-2 drubbing of Mariners

 All of the good feeling from the Mariners’ five-game winning streak, the first two of which were victories over the Astros, including Kikuchi’s last start, and the three-game sweep over the Diamondbacks, dissipated as Kikuchi labored to simply throw strikes.

 His pending struggles were evident when he walked Jose Altuve on four pitches to start his outing.
-He only escaped the first inning scoreless because he caught Altuve napping at second base and executed a deft pick-off throw to J.P.
+He only escaped the first inning scoreless because he caught Altuve napping at second base and executed a deft pickoff throw to J.P.
 Crawford.
 It might have been his most accurate throw of the night.

 The outing and any optimistic outcome ended in the second inning when Kikuchi walked Carlos Correa on four pitches, walked Yuli Gurriel on six pitches and walked Kyle Tucker on four pitches to load the bases.